 The Department of History regrets that it is unable to provide scholars with office space, computers, or telephone lines.
 Visitors may connect their own laptop computers to the campus AirBears wireless network.

-Visitors in residence for one semester or more will be listed on the Visiting Scholars page of the Department of History Web site.
+Visitors in residence for one semester or more will be listed in the Visiting Scholars directory on the Department of History website.